aviadkim/back/DEPLOYMENT_STEPS.md

 1. Check the container logs in the AWS Lightsail Console
 2. Review the AWS_DEPLOYMENT.md file for additional guidance
 3. Check the AWS Lightsail documentation: [https://docs.aws.amazon.com/lightsail/](https://docs.aws.amazon.com/lightsail/)
+4. Get help from the AWS community: [https://repost.aws/](https://repost.aws/)

+## Conclusion

+You now have a fully-deployed Financial Document Analysis System running on AWS Lightsail with automatic GitHub integration.
+This setup provides a cost-effective, scalable solution that can grow with your needs.

+As your application evolves, you can easily update it by pushing changes to GitHub, and the automatic deployment will ensure your latest code is always running in production.